-What is to prevent people from non-stop campaign hopping?
+What is to prevent people from non-stop Campaign hopping?

-How many campaigns will be running at once?
+How many Campaigns will be running at once?

-As many as we need, to support our player base!
+As many as we need to support our player base!

-Why would I participate in a long campaign?
+Why would I participate in a long Campaign?
 It seems like I would get more rewards from doing a bunch of shorter ones?

 Rewards scale up based on the difficulty of the Campaign and the duration.
 In effect, you can earn more rewards by making the longer-term commitment – and, of course, by winning.

-Again, it’s all about risk and reward.
+It’s all about risk and reward.

 Are there any victory conditions other than the passage of time?

 Our system allows us to make any number of Worlds, and any number of rule sets.
 The amazing thing about this design is that it allows for a huge degree of experimentation!
-Most MMOs get one chance – at launch – to find a mix of rules that appeal to the players.
-The great thing about the Campaign architecture is that we can be trying dozens of ideas in parallel, all the time.
+Most MMOs get one chance – at launch – to find a mix of rules that appeals to the players.
+The great thing about the Campaign architecture is that we can try dozens of ideas in parallel, all the time.
 It’s like a generic algorithm for MMO design: the good ideas can be replicated (and riffed on), the bad ideas can be filtered out.

-How open are you guys to trying new ideas within campaigns?
+How open are you guys to trying new ideas within Campaigns?

-How are rewards determined at the conclusion of a campaign?
+How are rewards determined at the conclusion of a Campaign?

 Players can place items, resources and materials into export – basically, this is a way of “uploading” items to your Spirit Bank inside a Campaign.
 Each world has a limit on imports and exports, and each item or stack of items counts as one.
 Once you have exported the item, it will appear in your Spirit Bank and may be transferred into your EK or even another Campaign.